yummyliu/Eutamias/README.md

 1. dispatcher: load-balance of notificer
 2. notificer: register in dispatcher ,
-3. switcher: register in all notificer, user map
+3. switcher: register in all notificer, maintain user map of all user, so switcher can switch msg between themn

 //1.
 C login
 //    1. connect to D, get a IP of N, close this conn